jhoowy/Capstone-Project/README.md

 `download_video.py` download youtube video and mosaic video
 - Video: `download_video.py "https://www.youtube.com/watch?v=YJZqi7LAW3E" "video"`

+For streaming videos, the download does not stop until the streaming is finished, so you need to set an end time.
-- Streaming: `download_video.py "https://www.youtube.com/watch?v=YJZqi7LAW3E" "stream"`
+- Streaming: `download_video.py "https://www.youtube.com/watch?v=YJZqi7LAW3E" "stream" 100`

 Installation of pytube, streamlink is required for execution.